haominf/Web-Programming/messages/README.md

 * No document.getElementById() is used

 ###Acknowledgement
-I finished the work with help of StackOverflow and Ming's lecture notes.
+I finished all the work with the help of StackOverflow and Ming's lecture notes.
 Credit to StackOverflow: http://stackoverflow.com/questions/8951810/how-to-parse-json-data-with-jquery-javascript

 ###Hours spent